Copilot CLI Launcher

 The launcher prefers the workspace folder of the active editor for the terminal's working directory.
 If the active editor is outside the workspace, it falls back to the first workspace folder.

-If Copilot CLI is not installed, the extension shows a guided warning with a one-click option to open a terminal and run the install command.
+If the default copilot command is not installed, the extension shows a guided warning with a one-click option to open a terminal and run the npm install command.
+If a custom executable is configured and cannot be started, the extension opens its settings instead.

 Configuration